 CVE matching¶

-Common Vulnerabilities and Exposures (CVEs) are publicly available cybersecurity vulnerabilities.
-ONEKEY can match CVEs with the components found in your firmware.
+ONEKEY automatically matches Common Vulnerabilities and Exposures (CVEs) with the components found in your firmware.

-CVE matching is done through Common Platform Enumerations (CPEs)1.
+CVE matching is done through Common Platform Enumeration (CPEs).
 Once the platform identifies the components within your firmware, it matches the CPEs against the NIST National Vulnerability Database (NVD).
+(1)

-In the few cases where the platform cannot find a CPE identifier, you can edit or add CPE identifiers manually by updating the 'Vendor' and 'Product' fields.
+- In the rare case when the platform cannot find a CPE identifier, you can edit or add CPE identifiers manually by updating the 'Vendor' and 'Product' fields.
 This improves the CVE matching results.

 CVE details¶